tiquasar/adroitnotes/README.md

 2.)armeabi-v7a : https://github.com/tiquasar/adroitnotes/raw/master/Apk%20--release%20V2/AdroitNotes-armeabi-v7a-release.apk<br>
 3.)generic_release: https://github.com/tiquasar/adroitnotes/raw/master/Apk%20--release%20V2/AdroitNotes_generic-release.apk (with all support packages.)<br>
 Other architecture links can be found in <a href="https://github.com/tiquasar/adroitnotes/tree/master/Apk%20--release%20V2">Apk --release V2 folder.</a><br><br>
- Geberic Build Contains all architecture packages so it should work on all devices but the app can be little slow on low-resourced devices<br>
+ Generic Build Contains all architecture packages so it should work on all devices but the app can be little slow on low-resourced devices<br>
 <b>This app is Developed by Ayush Anand</b><br>